AdobeDocs/app-builder/src/pages/guides/deployment/index.md

 Local deployment capabilities are offered to developers who want to test and debug their application before this one gets deployed to the out-of-the-box Content Delivery Network.

-### Local Runtime actions and UI
+### Local Runtime actions and UI TODO:JM

 #### Use-Case

 This local deployment feature is useful for developers who want to easily get an initial preview of their Custom Application before deploying it to [Runtime](/runtime) and to the out-of-the-box Content Delivery Network.
 They will also benefit from local [Runtime](/runtime) actions and UI debugging capabilities.

 It also helps developers who want to work on their Custom Application implementation without an appropriate Internet connection.
 Of course, in that case you are not able to interact with [Adobe APIs](/apis) or with remote 3rd party systems.